 Solome: Absolutely agree, Jennifer.
 Thank you for organizing this discussion.
 I am glad that we all have access to social media outlets today to be able to tell our version of stories and we aren’t as limited anymore by lack of access to public platforms.
 In that vein I hope we continue to use the inspiration that came out of this to insert and amplify these alternative voices and perspectives.
 Thanks all and have a great day!

 Solome: You took 30 minutes to watch the IC video?
 Please, please take 20 more minutes to watch this beautiful documentary on Hope North, a Ugandan organization that is working with children affected by the conflict.
 This video tells the story with dignity, complexity, humanity, agency, and just sheer beauty.
 It is AMAZING–you will be moved for all the right reasons.
 Even if you choose to support the IC campaign, please see this video to get a more complete picture of the situation you’re advocating on.
 The filmmaker raised the money on his own to tell this very important story in a beautiful and respectful way.
 Now that’s what it means to be a partner and ally.

 Jennifer Lentfer is a Nebraska farm girl turned international do-gooder.
-She is the Director of Communications for IDEX – International Development Exchange (www.idex.org).
-Given that her hometown of Bruning, Nebraska, USA has a population of just 248 people, it’s no wonder she found her true calling in accompanying grassroots organizations to be strong forces for social change, which she writes about on her blog how-matters.org.
+She is the Director of Communications for Thousand Currents (www.thousandcurrents.org).
+Given that her hometown of Bruning, Nebraska, USA has a population of just 248 people, it’s no wonder she found her true calling in accompanying grassroots groups to be strong forces for social change, which she writes about on her blog how-matters.org.